Dasistwei/ravenous_page/README.md

 # ravenous_page
-The purpose of your project
+The purpose of your project:
 practicing frontend-project project using React \ Git

-Technologies used
+Technologies used:
 React、HTML、CSS、Git

-Features
+Features:

-Future work
+Future work: